Bullish case

 NWSA AI stock forecast

 The NWSA AI stock forecast should be treated as scenario math, not a price promise.
-Using a July 7, 2026 market price of $26.92, FY2025 diluted EPS of about $1.12, and a three-year framework, the tested range spans a bearish $13 area, a base $25 area, and a bullish $40 area before dividends.
-The outcome is highly sensitive to Dow Jones growth, real estate listings, buybacks, and the multiple investors assign to the mixed media portfolio.
+Using a July 31, 2026 market price of $27.56 and analyst consensus adjusted EPS of about $1.08 for fiscal 2026 and $1.29 for fiscal 2027, the tested three-year range spans a bearish $17 to $18 area, a base $26 to $28 area, and a bullish $38 to $42 area before dividends.
+The outcome is highly sensitive to Dow Jones growth, real estate listings, buybacks, AI licensing economics, and the multiple investors assign to the mixed media portfolio.

-More likely if Dow Jones professional data keeps compounding, REA and Realtor.com benefit from housing recovery, AI licensing becomes material, and buybacks reduce shares at attractive prices.
+More likely if Dow Jones professional data keeps compounding, REA and Realtor.com benefit from housing recovery, AI content licensing becomes material revenue, and buybacks reduce shares at attractive prices.

-More likely if EPS grows at a low single-digit rate and the market values News Corp near a 20x earnings multiple because strong digital assets are offset by slower news media.
+More likely if adjusted EPS grows from about $1.08 in fiscal 2026 toward about $1.45 in fiscal 2028 and the market keeps valuing News Corp near an 18x to 19x adjusted earnings multiple because strong digital assets are offset by slower news media.

-More likely if housing volumes weaken, news media EBITDA declines faster, AI licensing fails to offset content disruption, or the market applies a lower conglomerate multiple.
+More likely if housing volumes weaken, news media EBITDA declines faster, AI licensing fails to offset content disruption, litigation becomes costly, or the market applies a lower conglomerate multiple.

 NWSA AI technical analysis